V

 He treats the hundred clans as straw dogs.

-Is not the space between Heaven and Earth just like a bellows?
+The space between Heaven and Earth — Is it not like a bellows?

 虛而不屈,